Cost Not A Factor in Credibility of Gluten-Free Certification

 Setting the Record Straight

-In addition, GFFP’s Standards have been developed by industry specialists in conjunction with the National Celiac Association with gluten-free manufacturers and brands owners in mind.
-We insist on only the highest standards and best practices to help protect gluten-free consumers, and meet gluten-free labeling regulations in the United States, Canada and globally.
-Other certification programs certify at 10ppm and 20ppm, the industry standard.
-The GFFP standard is 5ppm or less, making ours the highest standards on the market.
+Additionally, GFFP’s Standards, created with industry experts and the NCA, cater to gluten-free manufacturers and brand owners.
+We uphold the highest standards and best practices, safeguarding gluten-free consumers and complying with labeling regulations in the U.S., Canada, and globally.
+While other programs certify at 10ppm and 20ppm, the industry norm, GFFP’s standard is 5ppm or less, setting the highest market standard.

 What to Expect from your Gluten-Free Certification Progam: